🚨 Exciting News! 🚨 We’re Hiring! Open Positions in Our Lab 🔬📚

 Our research focus

-Are these mechanisms similar to those that generate an internal representation of the visual scene?
+Are these mechanisms similar to those that generate an internal representation of the visual world?

-Can lighting conditions affect the way the brain communicates with other systems?
+Can lighting conditions affect how the brain communicates with other systems?

-What are the processes that govern the development of circuits processing environmental signals?
+What processes shape the development of circuits that process environmental signals?

 Neuronal circuits mediating the effects of light on mood and cognition